 The Mammoth Museum in Yakutsk was founded as a scientific and cultural centre, which has been studying mammoths and their environment during the ice age.

-The main initiator of the Museum was made by Petr Lazarev.
+The main initiator of the Museum was Petr Lazarev.
 Before the Foundation of the Museum most of the finds of fossil animals immediately went to the Central institutions of the largest cities in the country.
 The creation of a Museum of the Mammoth allowed to conduct all the necessary research and save them into the storage directly in the city of Yakutsk.

 Among the many stands you can see a copy of the famous mammoth Dima found in 1977 in the upper reaches of the Kolyma river.
 Now the exhibit is located in Saint Petersburg.